 The case studies developed and chosen for the book provide a variety of strategic decision-making situations in a cross section of health care environments.
-All of the cases are current and are supported with extensive industry information to provide the background material necessary to understand and assess an organization's environments.
-In addition, we have tried to select cases that are comprehensive - addressing issues of situational analysis, strategy formulation, implementation, and control.
-In order to facilitate the instructor's use of the cases, the following characteristics are provided.
+The cases are current and are supported with extensive industry information to provide the background material necessary to understand and assess an organization's environments.
+In addition, we have tried to select cases that are comprehensive - addressing issues of situational analysis, strategy formulation, and implementation.
+To facilitate the instructor's use of the cases, the following characteristics are provided.